zhaochenlihui/sorts/readme.md

 ###currently includes:
 - heapsort
 - quicksort
-- quicksort with random sampling
+- quicksort with random partition
-- radixsort
+- radix sort
 ###how to run:

 - `make`